mythril-forge/homebrew-spells/spells/cantrips/magic-stone.md

 It can also be used as ammunition, and can be used normally with a sling or a similar weapon that hurls stones.
 In either case, a stone has the following properties:
 - A stone is considered magical (if it isn't already).
-- A stone has a bonus to attack and damage rolls equal to half your spellcasting ability modifier (rounded down).
+- A stone has a magic bonus to attack and damage rolls equal to half your spellcasting ability modifier (rounded down).

 The magic on a stone dissipates after it is used in an attack.
 You can dismiss the magic on any number of stones at any time (no action required).